Yang-Yi-Shen/ping/README.md

 # Ping 🔴

-Never wonder wether you friends read your messages again.
+Never wonder wether your friends read your messages again.
+Send your friends loud and visible notifications!